Research exploring how wordless sound-play can be used by educators in early childhood education.

 • How do children express their inner worlds through sound-play?

-• What happens when educators and artists practice a pedagogy where they remove words; listen to children's sound-play and join them with their own playfulness?
+• What happens when educators and artists practice a pedagogy of listening - where the quantity and quality of adult talk is measured and attuned; listening to children's sound-play is prioritised, as is joining children with their own playfulness?

 • How do these findings relate to Froebel's writings about children and education?